carlosrafaelgn/ArduinoTimer/README.md

   // delay() and delayMicroseconds() will not work) disableMillis();
   // Prepare Timer1 to count
-  // (4us resolution on 16 MHz boards and 8us resolution on 8 MHz boards)
+  // On 16 MHz Arduino boards, this function has a resolution of 4us
-  startCountingTimer1();
+  // On 8 MHz Arduino boards, this function has a resolution of 8us startCountingTimer1();
   lastTime = readTimer1();
 }